 Over the past few months, much of our team’s energy has been devoted to helping founders support their teams.
 It’s been wonderful to see members of the True community band together and support one another by sharing resources, offering advice, and even suggesting tools for mental health and wellness to help each other.

 Amidst the change and uncertainty we all face, it’s been important to us that we continue the work we’ve done in other areas of our community.
 For more than a decade, we’ve been connecting college juniors and seniors with career opportunities in the True Ventures portfolio through our True Entrepreneur Corps (TEC) Fellowship.

 While every year prior, students have relocated to the Bay Area to work for True companies for the summer, this year’s TEC Fellows are working with True portfolio teams remotely.
-They joined their companies to begin their fellowships earlier this month and we’ve been thrilled to see how enthusiastically they have dived into their work from living rooms and kitchen tables all across the country.
+They began their fellowships earlier this month, and we’ve been thrilled to see them enthusiastically dive into work from living rooms and kitchen tables across the country.
 They have fully embraced the opportunity to immerse themselves in startup life.
-Time with their companies remains the main focus of the program, which we supplement with our weekly speaker series with entrepreneurs and investors from the True family.
+Time with True portfolio companies remains the main focus of the program, which we supplement with a weekly speaker series featuring entrepreneurs and investors from the True family.

 We’d like to officially welcome the 2020 TEC Fellows to the True family and, in their words below, share what they’re excited to learn this summer.